RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Introduction

-Retrieval-augmented generation (RAG) addresses this limitation by dynamically incorporating external documentation into the generation process \cite{lewis2021retrieval}.
-By retrieving relevant schema definitions, API specifications, or usage examples at inference time, RAG systems can base LLM outputs in verified system knowledge.
-Recent work has demonstrated substantial accuracy improvements when LLMs are augmented with library documentation for code generation \cite{chen2025llms,zhou2023docprompting}, with gains of 83–220\% reported for unfamiliar API usage.
+Retrieval-augmented generation (RAG) addresses this limitation by incorporating external documentation into the generation process \cite{lewis2021retrieval}.
+By retrieving relevant schema definitions, API specifications, or usage examples at inference time, RAG systems can ground generated outputs in available system documentation.
+Prior work has shown that documentation retrieval can improve code generation for unfamiliar libraries and APIs \cite{chen2025llms,zhou2023docprompting,kivroglou2025investigating}.
+These findings suggest that retrieval is particularly relevant for enterprise settings, where correctness depends less on general programming knowledge than on access to system-specific documentation.